CleverRaven/Cataclysm-DDA/doc/TILESET.md

 This is a Python script that will convert a legacy tileset into a compositing tileset.
 It reads the `tile_config.json` and assigns semi-arbitrary file names to each sprite index.
 Then it changes all sprite index references to file names, breaks up `tile_config.json` into many small tile entry JSON files with arbitrary file names, and writes each sprite into a separate file.

-It requires `pyvips` module to do image processing.
+It requires the `pyvips` module to perform the image processing.

 It takes a single mandatory argument, which is the path to the tileset directory.
 For example:
 `python3 tools/gfx_tools/decompose.py gfx/ChestHole16Tileset` will convert the legacy ChestHole16 tileset to a compositing tileset.

-decompose.py creates a sufficient directory hierarchy and file names for a tileset to be compositing, but it is machine generated and badly organized.
+decompose.py creates a sufficient directory hierarchy and file names for a tileset to be compositing, but it is machine-generated and will be badly organized.
 New compositing tilesets should use more sensible file names and a better organization.

 It shouldn't be necessary to run decompose.py very often.
 Legacy tilesets should only need to be converted to composite tilesets one time.